pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 Unknown marker fields
 '''''''''''''''''''''

-References to unknown marker fields MUST raise an error rather than resulting in a comparison that evaluates to True or False.
+References to unknown marker fields SHOULD raise an error rather than resulting in a comparison that evaluates to True or False.
+This is so that attempted installations involving unknown marker fields result in a clear installation failure, rather than an apparently successful installation that then fails at runtime due to missing dependencies (if the unknown marker is treated as False) or a potentially cryptic installation failure of a dependency that is not valid for the current platform (if the unknown marker is treated as True)

 Variables whose value cannot be calculated on a given Python implementation should evaluate to ``0`` for ``Version`` fields, and an empty string for all